pagnani/PlmDCA.jl/README.md

 :NLOPT_LD_MMA, :LD_SLSQP, :LD_LBFGS, :LD_TNEWTON_PRECOND
 :LD_TNEWTON_PRECOND_RESTART, :LD_TNEWTON, :LD_VAR2, :NLOPT_LD_VAR1
 ```
 After some test we found that the best compromise betwee accuracy and
 speed is achieved by the Low Storage BFGS method `:LD_LBFGS`, which is
 the default method in the code.

+There are a lot of optional arguments that can be set.
+To be documented

 Output
 ======